zeiasoroush/zeiasoroush/README.md

 - Testing: Jest, Enzyme
 - Agile Methodologies: Scrum, Kanban

-## Projects

-### Project Name 1

-A brief description of the project with its purpose, key features, and technologies used.

-- Technologies used: Node.js, Express.js, MongoDB, AWS Lambda, AWS API Gateway, TypeScript.

-### Project Name 2

-A brief description of the project with its purpose, key features, and technologies used.

-- Technologies used: Flutter, Dart, Firebase, RESTful APIs, Google Cloud Platform.

 ## Most recent Work Experience

 ### Mule.app ltd - Software Engineer | 2022 - 2023